kataras/build-a-better-web-together/package-sessions.md

 // second is the cookieName, the session's name (string) ["mysessionsecretcookieid"]
 // third is the gcDuration (time.Duration)
 // when this time passes it removes from
-// temporary memory the value which hasn't be used for a long time(gcDuration)
+// temporary memory GC the value which hasn't be used for a long time(gcDuration)
-// forth is the lifeDuration(time.Duration)
+// this is for the client's/browser's Cookie life time(expires) also

-// this duration is for the client's/browser's Cookie life time(expires) New(provider string, cName string, gcDuration time.Duration, lifeDuration time.Duration) *sessions.Manager
+New(provider string, cName string, gcDuration time.Duration, lifeDuration time.Duration) *sessions.Manager

 ```